ivoyager/ivoyager-changelogs/README.md

 * Added Body.flags and Enums.BodyFlags.
 Flag logic supercedes previous boolean members and selection_type (removed).
 * Added Body components Rotations & Properties (new tree_ref classes).
 Together with Orbit, these define almost everything about Body.
 * Implemented decimal precision.
 Table significant digits are maintained in display, even after import unit conversion and for derived values.
-* For external project support, we now have a "fall-through" system for finding models and model textures.
-See new Global.model_search and Global.texture_search.
+* For external project support, we now have a "fall-through" system for finding models, world maps, icons, body 2D images, and rings.
+See "search" arrays in Global.
 ### Changes
 * Total makeover for Planetarium GUI.
 * Recolored the fallback globe model for non-imaged bodies; now grey with whitish lat/long grid.